google/flatbuffers/docs/source/Compiler.md

     an evolution of.
 Gives errors if not.
 Useful to check if schema modifications don't break schema evolution rules.

+-   `--include-prefix PATH` : Prefix this path to any generated include statements.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.